HobnobMancer/cazy_webscraper/docs/index.rst

 We have produced a "Getting Started With ``cazy_webscraper``" `poster <https://hobnobmancer.github.io/cazy_webscraper/getting_started_poster.pdf>`_.

-To download the entire CAZy dataset, and save the data set to the current working directory with the final name ``cazy_webscraper_<date>_<time>.db``, use the following command structure:
+To download the entire CAZy dataset, and save the data set to the current working directory with the file name ``cazy_webscraper_<date>_<time>.db``, use the following command structure:

 .. code-block:: bash

    cazy_webscraper <user_email>

 ..
 NOTE::
    The user email address is a requirement of NCBI.
 NCBI is queried to identify the currect source organism for a given protein, when multiple source organisms are retrieved from CAZy for a single protein.
+   For more information please see the `NCBI Entrez <https://www.ncbi.nlm.nih.gov/books/NBK25497/>`_ documentation.

 -------------
 Best practice